Georg Gänswein: Prefect of the Pontifical Household

 On 7 December 2012, Gänswein was appointed Prefect of the Pontifical Household, replacing Cardinal James Michael Harvey, and raised to the rank of archbishop with the titular see of Urbs Salvia.
-In this position, until his duties were modified in February 2020, Gänswein arranged papal audiences both public and private, regardless of their size or rank of visitors, and handled the logistics for most large Vatican events and ceremonies as well as the pope's travels both in Rome and Italy.
+Some criticized the appointment as the promotion of a personal favourite into a position to control access to the pope and whose conservative views would "confirm, reinforce and encourage" Benedict's.
+In this position, Gänswein arranged papal audiences both public and private, regardless of their size or rank of visitors, and handled the logistics for most large Vatican events and ceremonies as well as the pope's travels both in Rome and Italy.
 He was consecrated bishop on 6 January 2013 by Pope Benedict.